rcech44/snake_console/README.md

 # Snek 2

 Epic snake game made in C in console.
 I recommend using new Windows Terminal due to localization issues in old terminal.
+Game works fine but may contain bugs (a lot of them), it also has few easter eggs.

-In-game screenshot:
+In-game screenshots:

 ![image](https://user-images.githubusercontent.com/19817784/118131071-5ab7eb80-b3fe-11eb-9f66-be83e9533f20.png)